 Alternative 3 would require right-of-way acquisition from 67 properties.
 This includes the need for 12 temporary construction easements.
 The project would require the full acquisition of 11 properties totaling 10.8 acres and the partial acquisition of 45 partial acquisitions totaling 20.4 acres.
 This does not include potential right-of-entries, encroachment permits, or other right-of-way interests needed for construction.
-Construction of the project would require the relocation of three businesses but would not the result in the relocation of any single-family residences.
-However, the project may require the relocation of multifamily residences at an apartment complex immediately north of the Inland Empire Boulevard and Deer Creek crossing.
+Construction of the project would require the relocation of four businesses but would not the result in the relocation of any single-family residences.